Listed on this page are our direct Bender

 Schardel.
 Alfons was missing and then declared dead - he died as a

 soldier and was never married.
-Alfons Kleinlagel is my Bender / Blaies
+Alfons Kleinlagel is my Bender / Fries /

 generation's 9th cousin.